-- a public school in Vermont; - an independent school in Vermont approved under 16 V.S.A. § 166 as of July 1, 2025 that is: - o located within a supervisory district that does not operate a public school for one or more grades as of July 1, 2024; - o located within a supervisory union which contains one or more districts which do not operate a public school for one or more grades as of July 1, 2024; - o at least 25% of its student enrollment is composed of students attending on a district-funded tuition basis during the 2023/2024 school year; and - o compliant with the minimum class size requirements (independent schools remain eligible for the same geographic isolation waiver as public schools); - an independent school meeting education quality standards; - a tutorial program approved by the State Board of Education; - an approved education program; - a public school located in another state; or - a therapeutic approved independent school located in Vermont or another state or country that is approved under the laws of that state or country.
+- located within a supervisory district that does not operate a public school for one or more grades as of July 1, 2024; - located within a supervisory union which contains one or more districts which do not operate a public school for one or more grades as of July 1, 2024; - at least 25% of its student enrollment is composed of students attending on a district-funded tuition basis during the 2023/2024 school year; and - compliant with the minimum class size requirements (independent schools remain eligible for the same geographic isolation waiver as public schools); - an independent school meeting education quality standards; - a tutorial program approved by the State Board of Education; - an approved education program; - a public school located in another state; or - a therapeutic approved independent school located in Vermont or another state or country that is approved under the laws of that state or country.

-Section 22 would permit the payment of tuition for students currently enrolled in all independent schools to continue until those students graduate.
+Section 22 will permit the payment of tuition for students currently enrolled in all independent schools to continue until those students graduate.